IntelliJ | Team features | Connected Mode

 Connected Mode

-You can connect the SonarLint extension of your IDE to SonarQube 8.9+ or SonarCloud to take advantage of having consistent issues reported on both sides.
-Setting up Connected Mode will permit the transmission of information SonarLint needs, such as URLs and user credentials, to communicate with SonarQube or SonarCloud.
-Binding your local workspace folder to your SonarQube/SonarCloud project(s), you can benefit from the same rules and settings that are used to inspect the project on the server.
+Connecting SonarLint to SonarQube or SonarCloud is the first step in setting up the Sonar Solution, to take advantage of having consistent issues reported on both sides.
+Setting up Connected Mode will permit the transmission of information SonarLint needs, such as URLs and user credentials or file exclusions and marked issues, to communicate with SonarQube or SonarCloud.
+When binding your local workspace folder to your SonarQube or SonarCloud project(s), SonarLint will try to match, as much as possible, the same rules and settings as found on the server.

 While in Connected Mode, SonarLint receives notifications from SonarQube/SonarCloud about your Quality Gate changes and new issues.
-Notifications can be enabled or disabled from the UI while creating or editing the connection settings.
+Smart notifications can be enabled or disabled from the UI while creating or editing the connection settings.

 Prerequisites and supported languages